Close Menu

 FAQ’s

-1. Can I Get Typhoid During Pregnancy From my Partner?
+1. Can I Get Typhoid During Pregnancy From My Partner?

-2. Can Typhoid Affect my Pregnancy?
+2. Can Typhoid Affect My Pregnancy?

 Typhoid fever can make a pregnant woman weak.
-If treated properly, baby can be safe. if not treated in time, it can be fatal.
+If treated properly, the baby can be safe. if not treated in time, it can be fatal.

 3. Can I Take Antibiotics for Typhoid, if Pregnant?